 Like you, I've been an animal lover my entire life.
 The earliest memory I have of interacting with the animal kingdom is from when I was about three or four years old.
 It was springtime and I was standing underneath a small apple tree in my backyard.
-The air was warm and sweet.
-I noticed a small brown bird on the ground.
-I bent down to pick it up but it hopped away.
+I noticed a small brown bird on the ground and bent down to pick it up, but it hopped away.
 I tried again but the little bird hopped further away.
 Finally, after a few tries, I gently picked it up and held it in the palm of my hands.
 And there we were - a tiny bird and a tiny human, just looking at each other.
-We were both still and quiet and I remember that we gazed into each other's eyes, with innocent curiosity and wonder.
+We were both still and quiet and I remember that we gazed into each other's eyes.
 I remember feeling a mix of joy and peace and time seemed to stop.
 After a minute or so, the little bird took flight and I looked up to watch it fly towards the sky.
 My heart soared with him and to this day the feelings of joy fill my soul whenever I remember that day.

-Fast forward to 2020, and I can look back on having been a professional pet sitter for just one month shy of sixteen years.
+Fast forward to the start of this blog in January 2020, and I could look back on being a professional pet sitter for just a month shy of sixteen years.
 I closed the business, which was called, Precious Pets Pet Sitting, at the end of 2017 because of certain changes in my life that made me realize it was time to say goodbye to this wonderful field and move on to new things.
 To this day I remain in contact with many of my former clients.
 Still having a heart for pets and pet sitting, I decided to create this blog to share my wisdom and information with anyone who might be interested.

 In the end, and in my estimation, a professional pet sitting business done right isn't just about making an income (although that is an important and valid part of any business).
 It is also about doing something you love and positively impacting the lives of others because in the end, aren't we all here on this earth to learn to love and help one another?
 This is not an easy task because we are all works in progress!